 Me: You’re right.
 If it was funny I wouldn’t be working here.
-I’d be on the Tonight Show and my life would be filled with glamor and fame and I certainly wouldn’t need to rely on the old pheromone trick.
+I’d be on The Tonight Show and my life would be filled with glamour and fame and I certainly wouldn’t need to rely on the old pheromone trick.

 GermoPhobe: You really should wash your hands better.